Skip to main content

 Taxes and costs when buying property in Costa Blanca

-In addition, there are notary fees, which depending on the value of the property range between €600 and €1,500.
-The notary in Spain plays a key role in the transaction, preparing and certifying the deed of sale (escritura), therefore his services are mandatory and cannot be omitted.
-Registration of the property in the land registry (Registro de la Propiedad) is another necessary cost ranging from 200 to 600 euros, which formally confirms the transfer of ownership and secures the buyer's rights.
+In addition, there are notary fees, which depending on the property's value range between 600 and 1500 euro.
+In Spain, the notary plays a key role in the transaction by preparing and certifying the deed of sale (escritura), which is why their services are mandatory and cannot be omitted.
+Entry of the property in the land registry (Registro de la Propiedad) is another essential cost ranging from 200 to 600 euro, which formally confirms the transfer of ownership and secures the buyer's rights.

 New developer apartments in Costa Blanca with balconies, palm trees and a large communal pool